mikaelvesavuori/aws-serverless-outbox-demo/README.md

-# AWS inbox pattern demo: DynamoDB, EventBridge, Lambda
+# AWS outbox pattern and deduplication demo using DynamoDB, EventBridge (Pipes), and Lambda

-This repository demonstrates the serverless [outbox pattern](https://d1.awsstatic.com/architecture-diagrams/ArchitectureDiagrams/aws-reference-architecture-hybrid-domain-consistency-ra.pdf?did=wp_card&trk=wp_card) as applied to a serverless architecture in AWS.
+This repository primarily demonstrates the serverless [outbox pattern](https://d1.awsstatic.com/architecture-diagrams/ArchitectureDiagrams/aws-reference-architecture-hybrid-domain-consistency-ra.pdf?did=wp_card&trk=wp_card) as applied to a serverless architecture in AWS.
 An easier execution than many traditional similar solutions, here we can use DynamoDB and its [Streams](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html) capability to solve the messaging/queuing otherwise required.

 The outbox pattern allows us to dissociate the processes involved in performing an operation and emitting a resulting event of that operation happening.
 By making another party, in our case the database, responsible for triggering the event emission, we have a better decoupling of our responsibilities.

+While this system is practically idempotent by nature, I've also added a basic implementation of a deduplication mechanism in the `BookAdded` Lambda function: It uses DynamoDB to first check if an event exists in the local table.
+If it does, it means we've already operated on the event and can safely skip doing anything.
+If it doesn't exist, we can run our business logic.

 The key infrastructural components are [Lambda](https://aws.amazon.com/lambda/), [DynamoDB](https://aws.amazon.com/dynamodb/), and [EventBridge](https://aws.amazon.com/eventbridge/).